louisordonez/chessboard-flex/README.md

 # chessboard-flex
-This project is a web page application chessboard utilizing Flex.
+This project is a web application chessboard utilizing Flex.

 ## Tech Stack
 - HTML